webrcade/webrcade-docs/docs/feeds/index.md

 # Feeds

 This section contains information related to the development of webЯcade feeds.
-All of the content that is presented within the webЯcade front-end is directed by the *currently* loaded feed (only one feed can be loaded at a time).
+All of the content that is presented within the webЯcade player (front-end) is directed by the *currently* loaded feed (only one feed can be loaded at a time).
 This content includes the images, meta-information (titles, descriptions, etc.), categories, and items (games, etc.) that are available for launching.

 See the following pages for detailed information on the development of webЯcade feeds: